Male With Special Needs Critically Injured After Being Beaten With Metal Pipe in Fontana Area; Arrest Made

 A man was arrested after video from a doorbell camera allegedly captured him violently attacking someone with special needs in the Fontana area, leaving the victim critically injured, authorities said Monday.

 Deputies responded to a report of an assault in the 15000 block of Ceres Avenue around 6:20 a.m. on Feb.
-3, according to a news release from the Fontana Sheriff’s Department.
+3, according to a news release from the San Bernardino County Sheriff’s Department.

 They arrived to find the victim — identified only as a male with special needs — severely injured and covered in blood after being beaten with a metal pipe, the release stated.